hallissons/algorithms/README.md

 A graph can have multiple min cuts (e.g. a tree with vertices has (n-1) minimum cuts).
 The largest number of min cuts a graph with n vertices can have is (n choose 2) = n(n-1)/2

+#### **Steps:**
+1. while there are > 2 vertices
+2. pick the remaining edge(u,v) uniformly at random
+3. merge u and v in a single vertex
+4.    remove self loop
+5. return cut represented by 2 final vertices

 ### Breadth-First Search (BFS)

 Basic type of algorithm used to search elements in a graph, finding all the connected elements.
 It has running time of O(n+m) and has several motivations: